OksanaVertsimakha/SDMD/README.md

 ## Timing
 Installation is not expected to take more than 5 minutes

-For both ideaised and empirical parameters, the simulations take less than 2 minultes in total (100 repetitions for each strategy).
-Depending on the number of repetitions, the simulations can take few minuted longer.
+For both ideaised and empirical parameters, the simulations take less than 2 minutes in total (100 repetitions for each strategy).
+Depending on the number of runs, the simulations can take few minutes longer.